 Where do you hope you-and your family, your children-will be more successful, in God's kingdom or in the kingdom of this world?
+How will it be measured?
+How will we know if we have achieved "success"?

 If one of our primary hopes is that our children will be "successful" or at home in God's kingdom, how is that made evident?
 What messages are we sending?
 How can we ensure "success"?
 How can we encourage and celebrate the "success" that is a rich life of faithfulness?